JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

 ## Presenting the render result

 The last thing we need to do is to present our rendering result to the window.
-This is done by calling `ISwapChain::presnet`:
+This is done by calling `ISwapChain::present`:

 ```c++
 luexp(swap_chain->present());